Four Days on Lake Atitlan: A Journal of Volcanoes, Weaving, and Missing the Last Boat

 Sunrise kayaking before the Xocomil.
 Coffee on a dock.
 A weaving lesson.
 A swim in water so clear it seems like air.
 Dinner at a comedor for $3.
 Watching the volcanoes change color at sunset.
 Repeat.

 Huxley called it the most beautiful lake in the world.
-After four days, I'd call it the most complete.
+After four days, the better word is the most complete.
 Beauty, culture, peace, and the kind of slow, deep travel that rewrites your internal pace.

 Damage Report: